stephenjkaplan/stephenjkaplan.github.io/_posts/2020-08-25-speech-accent-classifier.md

 1. Search for interesting datasets.
 2. Find something promising that would be a suitable binary or multi-classification problem.
-3. Realize that the dataset had been downloaded by thousands of people, has been used on large [Kaggle](https://www.kaggle.com/){:target="_blank"} competitions, etc.
+3. Realize that the dataset had been downloaded by thousands of people, has been used in large [Kaggle](https://www.kaggle.com/){:target="_blank"} competitions, etc.
 4. Self-doubt. ("Is my project original enough?
-Will it stand out enough?")
+Will it stand out?")
 5. Repeat.

 Eventually, I was able to convince myself that as long as I pick something of interest to me and do a good job of